Glutamine, what is it for? How to take it, what are the benefits and much more.

 If you are training for a marathon, your Glutamine levels will drop and supplementation makes sense not only for better performance, but also to prevent infections from a weaker immune system, better recovery and preservation of muscle tissue.

-If your workout only takes 30 minutes of intense exercise, your Glutamine levels will not drop significantly, and therefore, unless you follow a diet hypocaloric or low on proteins, the benefits will be less.
+If your workout is just 30 minutes of intense exercise, your Glutamine levels won't drop significantly, and therefore, unless you're on a diet. hypocaloric or low on proteins, the benefits will be less.

 What Glutamine DOES NOT Do